New Year’s accounting resolutions

 4. Stay up-to-date with tax law and filing deadlines

-Tax laws and codes change on a regular basis.
+Tax laws and regulations change on a regular basis.
 Talk to your accountant to make sure you're up-to-date, and understand how any changes affect your business.

 Ask them when you’ll need to file and pay taxes.
 Set up your calendar with the appropriate alerts and reminders for the coming year.